2021 Pull-A-Thon Team Fundraising Goal: $1,000.00

 Since last winning the Garlic Mustard Pull-A-Thon in 2013, our OWLT Pull-A-Thon Team has ramped up efforts to protect native wildlife and woodlands on our preserves from invading garlic mustard.
 We are asking for support from our neighbors, trail-users, school and youth groups, businesses, and individuals.
 Help us make a lasting impact on our preserves and bring the trophy back home!

-Please consider joining our Team and sharing your time to help us pull the most garlic mustard and dame’s rocket!
+Please consider joining our Team (contact Josh below) and sharing your time to help us pull the most garlic mustard and dame’s rocket!
+You can pull on one or more dates listed below.
 If you are unable to join us in the field, please consider an investment in our effort through your own personal gift or donation.
 No amount is too small – each contribution will add up to create a substantial fund for crucial invasive species control on our OWLT preserves and the greater southeast Wisconsin region.
 The time is now to make a difference!

 Here are our 2021 Garlic Mustard Pull-a-thon Work Dates and Locations:

 - Tuesday, May 4 - 9 a.m. to 3 p.m. - Decorah Woods

 - Thursday, May 13 - 9 a.m. to 3 p.m. - Bratt Woods

 - Wednesday, May 19 – 9 a.m. to 3 p.m. – Decorah Woods